Amoghazy/FinalNodeProject/README.md

 The API documentation for the E-commerce App is available in the [Postman format](https://documenter.getpostman.com/view/32466610/2s9YywfKaa).
 Please refer to the provided Postman documentation for detailed information about the available endpoints, request/response formats, and authentication requirements.

+- **Note:**
+  - This documentation for deployed version is available at [https://e-commerce-app-dkd7.onrender.com](https://e-commerce-app-dkd7.onrender.com)
+  - if you are using local version please switch to "http://localhost:3000" instead of "https://e-commerce-app-dkd7.onrender.com"

 ## Contributing

 We welcome contributions to the E-commerce App project.
 To contribute, please follow these guidelines: